ngbala6/Automate_Zoom/Readme.md

 ### 🌞 Prerequisites

-* For Windows, download from "zoom website" and install
+* For Windows, download from "zoom website" and install, I am using Zoom v5.8.0

 * Install Zoom in Ubuntu 18.04